Optimizing Landscape Planning for Wildlife and Agriculture

-McIntire Stennis - Optimizing Landscape Planning for Co-Benefits among Wildlife Populations and Agricultural Communities - College of Natural Resources at NC State
+Optimizing Landscape Planning for Co-Benefits Among Wildlife Populations and Agricultural Communities

-Wildlife management areas (WMAs) protect wildlife, support outdoor recreation, provide ecosystem services, and affect rural economies.
-In this project, researchers at the College of Natural Resources are developing tools to measure the value of WMAs in the Southeast and to identify land parcels best suited for future protection in future WMAs.
-Overall, this project will help ensure that the development of WMAs improves wildlife conservation efforts and rural well-being by quantifying wildlife conservation value, impacts to nearby property values, economic contributions via rural tourism, and carbon storage value of land considered for inclusion in WMAs.
+Wildlife management areas (WMA) protect wildlife, support outdoor recreation, provide ecosystem services and affect rural economies.
+This project will focus on the development of tools to measure the value of WMAs in the southeastern United States and to identify land parcels best suited for future protection in future WMAs.
+This will help ensure that the development of WMAs improves wildlife conservation efforts and rural well-being by quantifying wildlife conservation value, impacts to nearby property values, economic contributions via rural tourism, and carbon storage value of land considered for inclusion in WMAs.

 Nils Peterson (Director)